GoogleChrome/developer.chrome.com/site/en/blog/chrome-80-deps-rems/index.md

 during page unload.
 This is a temporary "opt-out" measure, and we expect to remove this flag in Chrome 88.

-For details about this and the alternatives, see [Disallowing synchronous XMLHTTPRequest() during page dismissal]().
+For details about this and the alternatives, see [Disallowing synchronous XMLHTTPRequest&#40;) during page dismissal]().

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/cCWNIXB4dzY/discussion) &#124;
 [Chrome Platform Status](https://www.chromestatus.com/feature/4664843055398912) &#124;